Mylanthanai massacre: Government investigation

 The government reaction was swift, according to the Sri Lanka Monitor, a reporting organization in the ongoing Sri Lankan Civil War, a line-up was held at Batticaloa Magistrate’s Court on April 2, 1993.
 Survivors of the killings identified 24 soldiers.

 The Attorney General at the time transferred the case to Polonnaruwa District.
 He then transferred the case again to Colombo on the grounds of safety for the accused.
 This arrangement made it difficult for witnesses who were survivors to appear.
 The indictment was filed in Colombo High Court in September 1999.

-More than 30 eyewitnesses came from Batticalao along with coroner who conducted most of the autopsies and the presiding regional judge.
+More than 30 eyewitnesses came from Batticaloa along with coroner who conducted most of the autopsies and the presiding regional judge.
 Eye witness accounts from dead persons were also allowed to be read in the case.
 After an extensive hearing the case went before the jury.
 The jury found the soldiers not guilty.
 The Judge requested the Jury to reconsider the verdict but the jury found the accused soldiers not guilty again.
 The attorney general turned down the request of the victims representatives to appeal.